DamiJJJ/DamiJJJ/README.md

 I am a passionate beginner developer from Poland, currently starting my journey in programming.

 I get most satisfaction of creating things - that's why I'm learning to code!
-In future I really would like to start working as a programmer or automation tester!
+In future I really would like to start working as a developer!

 **Talking about Personal Stuffs:**